Install Project Quay Using Podman on Oracle Linux

 Setup the Project Quay Datastore

-Project Quay uses a database for storing metadata.
-Using Postgres is the default option and used in this tutorial.
-Users can also use MySQL as an alternative, but that is outside this lab's scope.
+Project Quay uses a database to store metadata.
+This tutorial uses PostgreSQL as the default option.
+Users can also use MySQL as an alternative, but it is outside this tutorial's scope.

-1. Create the a directory for the database container data storage.
+1. Create the directory for the database container data storage.

 sudo mkdir -p /var/lib/pgsql/data